ServiceCorps Fellow FAQs

 - How can I participate in the ServiceCorps Fellowship?

-Prospective Fellows must be a student during their senior year of college and offered a full-time position at one of our corporate partners.
-Fellows also must be nominated by their corporate sponsor to apply.
+Prospective Fellows must be a student during their senior year of college and need to apply and be accepted to be a part of the fellowship.

 - Why should I consider doing ServiceCorps?

-ServiceCorps provides a Fellowship opportunity to individuals who are socially-engaged and poised to make greater contributions in their communities by deferring their corporate job offer for one year to work full-time at a high-impact nonprofit.
+ServiceCorps provides a Fellowship opportunity to individuals who are socially-engaged and poised to make greater contributions in their communities for one year to work full-time at a high-impact nonprofit.
 This is an opportunity to get firsthand service experience and pursue important work while continuously developing new skills and making an impact in the first year of your career.

 - How would this experience of serving translate to your personal skills and leadership?